 Susan Robinson (Staff) - Susan is the Assistant Head and a class teacher at Walpole Cross Keys Primary School.

-Amy Jolly (WCK) - Amy has two children who attend our school.
-She is very keen to proactively help with the school’s vision to move forward and develop.
+Amy Jolly (Parent) - Amy is a new parent Governor who has two children at Walpole Cross Keys Primary School.
+Amy is keen to proactively help with the School’s vision to move forward and develop.

 Stella Kaye (Clerk) - Currently working as a school governors clerk, for several local primary schools, since 2010.
 She attained the Accredited Clerk Award in 2014 and is a member of the Western Area Clerks Association.
 Stella also works as the Parish Clerk for Tilney All Saints Parish Council and is a member of the local primary school Friends of School Association.